-Here’s how and why some dominoes differ in style, numbers, and history
+More on history of dominoes and how and why some dominoes differ in style and numbers

-A brief history of domino tiles begins with Chinese dominoes
+A brief history of dominoes in the US begins with European and Chinese dominoes

 We've spoken before